 The bureau “is designed with an enhanced focus on national security, customer service, and continuous process improvement to meet this critical government-wide need now and in the future,” according to the OPM website.

 The Defense Information Systems Agency will establish a National Background Investigative System for OPM that “guarantees the confidentiality and integrity of Americans’ sensitive, personally identifiable information,” said Christopher Catlin, NBIS program manager, in a recent presentation.
-The objective is to reduce OPM’s information technology operating costs and speed the background investigation process.
+The objective is to reduce OPM’s information technology operating costs and speed up the background investigation process.

-Another goal is to prevent any single individual from having access to all information and system data, and to enable authorized personnel to see only the minimum amount of data required to perform their investigative responsibilities.
+Another goal is to prevent any single individual from having access to all information and system data and to enable authorized personnel to see only the minimum amount of data required to perform their investigative responsibilities.

 This newly formed bureau inherited a background investigation backlog, and the new system that will address it will take as long as 18 months to get up and running, Signal Magazine reported.